arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/datasheet/datasheet.md

 3. This equipment should be installed and operated with a minimum distance of 20 cm between the radiator & your body.

-English:
+## ISED

-User manuals for licence-exempt radio apparatus shall contain the following or equivalent notice in a conspicuous location in the user manual or alternatively on the device or both.
-This device complies with Industry Canada licence-exempt RSS standard(s).
+English: This device complies with ISED licence-exempt RSS standard(s).
 Operation is subject to the following two conditions:

 (1) this device may not cause interference

 (2) this device must accept any interference, including interference that may cause undesired operation of the device.

 French:
-Le présent appareil est conforme aux CNR d’Industrie Canada applicables aux appareils radio exempts de licence.
+Le présent appareil est conforme aux CNR ISED applicables aux appareils radio exempts de licence.
 L’exploitation est autorisée aux deux conditions suivantes :

 (1) l’ appareil nedoit pas produire de brouillage